Robust Trust: Main Results

 \begin{proof} See Appendix \ref{proof_thm:viable}. \end{proof} The proof of \autoref{thm:viable} shows that, for any given $\tau$, $\MVA(\tau)$ can be computed as the solution to a finite-dimensional linear program.
 We establish bounds on this solution and then show that these bounds are tight by explicitly constructing adviser information structures that attain every $\MVA$ within the admissible range.
 In fact, the proof yields the stronger statement that, for any $\tau$, $\MVA(\tau)\in\big[1/R(\tau),1/2\big]$.

 By \autoref{thm:viable}, if the alignment $\al$ exceeds $1/2$ (and information is strictly useful everywhere), then the agent always benefits from the presence of the adviser.
 Conversely, if the state is binary and $\al<1/2$, the agent cannot benefit from the adviser.
-In higher-dimensional problems, the adviser can be valuable at much lower alignment.
+In higher-dimensional problems, the adviser can be valuable at much lower alignment levels.
 In particular, if $R(\tau)=K=N$, then it suffices that $\al>1/N$.
-Thus, when the state space is very rich, even a small amount of trust may be enough to benefit from the advice of a misaligned adviser.
+Thus, when the state space is very rich, even a small amount of trust is enough for the agent to benefit from the advice of a misaligned adviser.